javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

   - `keyPath` -- a path to an object property that IndexedDB will use as the key, e.g. `id`.
   - `autoIncrement` -- if `true`, then the key for a newly stored object is generated automatically, as an ever-incrementing number.

-If we don't supply any options, then we'll need to provide a key explicitly later, when storing an object.
+If we don't supply `keyOptions`, then we'll need to provide a key explicitly later, when storing an object.

 For instance, this object store uses `id` property as the key:
 ```js